 Runbook execution in Azure Automation

 When you start a runbook in Azure Automation, a job is created.
 A job is a single execution instance of a runbook.
 An Azure Automation worker is assigned to run each job.
 While workers are shared by multiple Azure accounts, jobs from different Automation accounts are isolated from one another.
 You do not have control over which worker services the request for your job.
 A single runbook can have multiple jobs running at one time.
+The execution environment for jobs from the same Automation Account may be reused.
 When you view the list of runbooks in the Azure portal, it lists the status of all jobs that were started for each runbook.
 You can view the list of jobs for each runbook in order to track the status of each.
-For a description of the different job statuses, see Job Statuses.
+For a description of the different job statuses Job Statuses.

 The following diagram shows the lifecycle of a runbook job for PowerShell runbooks.